-A note from Bedrock AI's CTO
+A note from Bedrock AI's CTO, Suhas Pai

-A few months ago, we launched the Bedrock AI news feed, a fully-automated real-time AI-driven news feed that chronicles the worst nightmares of public companies as they happen - management resignations, financial statement restatements, investigations and subpoenas, the dreaded comment letter by the SEC asking about revenue recognition, the ominous non-timely filings, and more.
+A few months ago, we launched the Bedrock AI news feed, a fully-automated real-time AI-driven news feed that chronicles the worst nightmares of public companies as they happen - management resignations, financial statement restatements, investigations and subpoenas, the dreaded comment letter by the SEC asking about non-GAAP reconciliation, the ominous non-timely filings, and more.
 To our knowledge, this is the first ever AI-generated news feed in the world of its kind.

-At the risk of tooting our own horn, what we built is really quite impressive.
+What we built is really quite impressive.
 You may have heard of and consumed AI news feeds on large media sites, but the news appearing in those feeds are already pre-generated - a journalist made the effort to publish an article and the algorithms just figure out relevance and ordering based on user preferences and behaviour.

 In contrast, Bedrock AI ‘generates’ the news by itself, by combing through millions of raw SEC filings and reading every single sentence, separating out boilerplate from actual content, and determining whether a sentence represents interesting enough information that warrants an appearance on the news feed.